 Jesus was the Son of God.
-It’s understandable that reading Jesus’ words – what our Savior actually said – might garner special attention or cause one to sit up and take notice.
-However, maybe it was for that very reason that Jesus never wrote anything down?
-That is an interesting fact.
+It’s understandable that reading Jesus’ words in our red letter Bible might garner special attention or cause one to sit up and take notice.
+While there’s nothing wrong with that, it is interesting that He never wrote anything down.
+That’s a fact.
 Imagine the homage that might be paid to a Gospel or Epistle written in Jesus’ own hand?
+There could be some other unintended consequences.
+A few of these are called out in this, “The Problem with Red Letter Bibles” from the Gentleman Theologian.
+But we don’t really need to rely on man’s wisdom for this question…

-How Scripture answers "Are Jesus’ words (Red Letter Bible) more important than other Scripture?"
+How Scripture answers "Are Jesus’ words (red letter Bible) more important than other Scripture?"

 Answer built on scripture-blocks below

-related to 'Are Jesus’ words (Red Letter Bible) more important than other Scripture?'
+related to 'Are Jesus’ words (red letter Bible) more important than other Scripture?'

 lend your own study to the discussion